-If a person is talking too fast, the environment is too loud, or there are multiple people speaking, it can be difficult for someone with a concussion to follow a conversation.
-If you’re struggling with conversation, there are some ways to cope:
+Often brain injury survivors have difficulty following a conversation, especially if a person is talking too fast, the environment is too loud, or there are multiple people speaking .
+If you struggle with conversation, there are some ways to cope:

 - Ask for people to speak slowly, clearly and one at a time

 - Ask to have social engagements in quiet, uncrowded environments

 - Rehearse conversations with a friend or caregiver

 Humans are social by nature, and a lack of socialization can lead to loneliness, low self-esteem, reduced emotional functionality, mental health struggles and depression.
 Studies have shown that social isolation can even lead to more health problems.
 Many brain injury survivors may have fewer social experiences, leading to increased social isolation.
 This can be caused by:

 - Social difficulties

 - A lack of accessibility